Emir Caner

-Emir Caner (born August 25, 1970) is the eighth and youngest president of Truett McConnell University, a private Baptist university in Cleveland, Georgia.
-Since 9/11, he and his brother Ergun Caner have been credited with playing a significant role in cultivating "Islamophobia" and "militant nationalism" in the evangelical Christian community.
+Emir Caner (born August 25, 1970) was the eighth president of Truett McConnell University, a private Baptist university in Cleveland, Georgia.
+On June 6, 2025 the Board of Trustees of Truett McConnell University placed Caner on administrative leave while allegations of mishandling sexual abuse complaints at the school were investigated.
+Since 9/11, he and his brother Ergun Caner have been credited with playing a significant role in cultivating Islamophobia and Christian nationalism in the evangelical Christian community.

 Early life

 Caner was born to a Turkish father named Acar and a Swedish mother named Monica.
 He grew up in Gahanna, Ohio.

 Education

 Caner earned a B.A. in Biblical Studies from Criswell College (1993), an M.Div. from Southeastern Baptist Theological Seminary (1995), and a Ph.D. in history from the University of Texas at Arlington (1999).
 Caner's dissertation was entitled “Truth Is Unkillable: The Life and Writings of Balthasar Hubmaier, Theologian to the Anabaptists.”

 Academic career

 Prior to arriving at Truett McConnell, Caner held the following academic positions: Assistant Professor of Church History and Anabaptist Studies at Southeastern Baptist Theological Seminary in Wake Forest, North Carolina (1999–2004); Associate Dean of The College at Southeastern in Wake Forest, North Carolina (2004–05); and Dean of The College at Southwestern, Director of the Center for Free Church Studies and Professor of History at Southwestern Baptist Theological Seminary in Fort Worth, Texas (2005–08).